kamalbuilds/sonic-clout/docs/getting-started/quickstart.md

 2. Click "Create New Vesting Schedule"
 3. Select the metrics (followers, views, likes)
 4. Set milestone thresholds and corresponding token percentages
-5. Confirm by approving the transaction
+5. Confirm by approving the transaction in your Sonic wallet

 ## Next Steps